The Sandbox Editor has a built in tool for creating mini-maps. Note that Scale form needs to be installed in order to use mini-maps.

 You can edit this file, located in the

 <root>\Editor\ folder, with a text editor.
 You can create a Mini Map by selecting the desired area, and then click Generate Mini Map, under Terrain Editor -> Mini Map.

 The standing settings are shown here:

-For higher quality, you can adjust the Camera Height and Resolution settings from the Mini Map tool itself.
-In addition, you can also change some of the lines in the .xml file, or add new CVar commands.
+For a better quality, you can adjust the Size and Resolution settings from the Mini Map tab.
+In addition, you can also change some of the lines in the *.xml file, or add new CVar commands.

 These settings will raise the quality and the amount of objects visible.

 Here is an example of some higher quality settings:

 Creating a Minimap

 Open the desired level in the Sandbox Editor, and then open the Mini Map tab located in the Terrain Editor window.

 After pressing the Mini Map button, a green bounding box, and a smaller blue selection box appears on the terrain.
 It is helpful to zoom far away from the terrain in order to see the entire area.